Dor890/Speech-Processing/README.md

 We used here AN4 dataset.
 This is a small dataset recorded and distributed by Carnegie Mellon University (CMU).
 It consists of recordings of people spelling out addresses, names, etc. Moreover, we evaluate out model using Word Error Rate (WER) and Character Error Rate (CER).

-The structure of the model is as folowing:
+The structure of the model is as follows:
 ![image](https://github.com/Dor890/Speech-Processing/assets/64433958/788a3f41-b831-4d53-9ea0-928642dc47f0)